AAJaisiv/azdatabricks1/docs/cost_optimization.md

 # Cost Optimization & Scalability Guide

-This guide outlines strategies to optimize costs and ensure scalability for your Azure Data Engineering Pipeline.
+This outlines the strategies to optimize costs and ensure scalability for your Azure Data Engineering Pipeline.

 ---